fannyZZim/power_method/README.md

 # power_method
 Implementation of power method and inverse power method with deflation using Householder method to find given number of eigenvalues.

+Use -h for help.